glftpd/yatb/README.md

 - port_range_start=28001;
 - port_range_end=30000;

-port number for relinked data connections is picked from this range
+port number for _relinked_ data connections is picked from this range

 --------------------------------------------------------

 - use_port_range=1;

-if enabled port number is taken from specified range else same as ftpd uses
+if enabled port number is taken from specified range else same as ftpd uses (relinking only!)

 --------------------------------------------------------